-Motorcycle Accident Lawyer Serving the Hudson Valley, Long Island and New York Metro Area
+Motorcycle Accident Lawyer Serving the Hudson Valley and Long Island

 Motorcycle accidents are dangerous for a variety of reasons: motorcyclists do not have the protection of a door; drivers of other vehicles oftentimes fail to see motorcycles; and motorcycles are not by themselves balanced like cars.
 For these reasons, motorcycle accidents can lead to serious injury much more easily.
 According to the National Highway Traffic Safety Administration (NHTSA), motorcyclists are 35 times more likely to face a deadly accident than occupants of other types of vehicles.
 If you or a loved one was injured in a motorcycle accident, call the personal injury lawyers at Ingber & Provost today.
 We have over 40 years of combined experience and can aggressively litigate your case to get you what you deserve.

 Motorcycle Accident Statistics